rss feed

 I think that's my brain taking over and stopping me from drawing what I see.
 I think that all the lines, or at least the vast majority of them, should only be placed where there is either an outline or the edge of a shadow.
 In this way, shadows have to be finished as closed blocks, and can't be left open on one side.
 If the shadow gradually fades into light, I've tried to find an average line across the middle and ended the shadow there, tending more towards the dark than the light.
 Mid tones should be ignored at this stage I think.

-When I stand back to look at the drawing, I should easily be able to see where a tone block starts and ends, so that I could just walk over and fill it in with an even, dark tone on the next stage.
-Anywhere I can't see clearly where to do that, at this stage, means unclear drawing and that the drawing isn't yet ready for the next stage.
+When I stand back to look at the drawing, I should easily be able to see where a value block starts and ends, so that I could just walk over and fill it in with an even, dark tone on the next stage.
+Anywhere I can’t see clearly where to do that, at this stage, means unclear drawing and that the drawing isn’t yet ready for the next stage.

-Here's the finished drawing next to the cast.
-I had a hard time getting a shot from exactly my viewpoint, in fact I couldn't.
+Here’s the finished drawing next to the cast.
+I had a hard time getting a shot from exactly my viewpoint – in fact, I couldn’t.

-My camera tripod doesn't go as high as eye level, so I put it on a swivel chair and stood behind it to hold it steady.
+My camera tripod doesn’t go as high as eye level, so I put it on a swivel chair and stood behind it to hold it steady.
 I also zoomed the lens in on the cast and drawing, which further complicates matters.
-I don't understand the function of lenses well enough to explain why that happens, you'll just have to take my word for it that the drawing, whilst far from perfect, is more accurate than it looks in this shot.
-I think I need a new tripod.
+I don’t understand the function of lenses well enough to explain why that happens, you’ll just have to take my word for it that the drawing, whilst far from perfect, is more accurate than it looks in this shot.
+I think I need a new tripod!

-Of course I could continue now and refine the drawing further, but I'm leaving that for the third drawing of the series.
-The next one will be similar to this one but from a different angle.
-The point of repeating myself at each stage of this series is to get more practice in before I go ahead to do a full, finished cast drawing on the last one of the series.
 Proceeding in a series of small steps like this will mean that it takes me a lot longer to get to a finished cast drawing, but both my eye and my charcoal technique should be stronger when I get there.
-And that's the point.
-Rushing an exercise like this is utterly pointless, since you'll only be short changing yourself.
-The point is not to produce a pretty drawing to impress friends and family with, its to learn to see more fully and more accurately.
+And that’s the point.
+Rushing an exercise like this is utterly pointless, since you’ll only be short changing yourself.